 An Aadhaar card is considered to be one of the most important documents to avail various government-related services.
 This card is your unique identity that contains all your relevant information like biometric and demographic details.
 The Unique Identification Authority of India (UIDAI) issues the Aadhaar Card.
 You can use this card to open a bank account, FD investment, apply for a personal loan, linking with government documents, etc. Aadhaar card verification is done to check if the Aadhaar mentioned in a document actually belongs to the applicant or not.

 The Need for Aadhaar Card Verification

-To ensure the validity of the card and also to make sure that it has been issued, you need to verify your Aadhar card.
+To ensure the validity of the card and also to make sure that it has been issued, you can verify your Aadhar card.
 You can also update any details online.
-At the time of the verification process, the following information of the individual is displayed on the Aadhar card official website.
+At the time of the verification process, the following information of the individual is displayed on the Aadhar card official website:

 - The state which you are a resident of

 If you notice any discrepancy, you can contact the UIDAI either by sending an email or by calling the toll-free number.

 Verification Process of Your Aadhaar Card

 To verify your Aadhaar card online, it is essential for you to have your Aadhaar number or the UID.
 The basic steps that you need to follow for Aadhaar card online verification are as follows: